Looking to learn WordPress?

 Updating themes and plugins

 Your WordPress theme and plugins also require regular updates to fix bugs and add new features.
-You should always keep your themes and plugins up to date to ensure compatibility with the latest version of WordPress and other plugins.
+It would be best if you always kept your themes and plugins up to date to ensure compatibility with the latest version of WordPress and other plugins.

 Managing users